 Men’s fashion explained

-In ‘Men’s fashion explained’ I will take one item from the classic ‘ABC of Men’s Fashion’ by Hardie Amies to discuss here on the blog.
-We still can learn from Sir Hardy, the late dresser of the Queen.
+In ‘Men’s fashion explained’ I will take one item from the classic ‘ABC of Men’s Fashion’ by Edwin Hardie Amies to discuss here on the blog.
+We still can learn from Sir Hardy Amies, the late dresser of the Queen.
 In the second part I’ll explain more about the Art of Dressing and the subtleness of combinations.
-The first part in the series was about Care of Cloths.
+The first part in the series was about Care of Clothes.

 The ABC of Men’s Fashion